CorfuDB/CorfuDB/docs/log-replicator/routing_queues.md

 1. Register receiver routing queue during the first snapshot sync (at snapshot writer or logUpdate time).
 Snapshot writer/logUpdate have the session object to fetch the remote_id and client_name.
    1. Assumption here is that the snapshot sync would proceed first in the normal cases
    2. During failure cases (service reboot etc), where log entry sync can come first, would be handled in the steps below.
 2. Routing queue subscriber needs to discover the queue from table registry and open the queue before subscribing the queue.
-One of tha approach is below
+One of that approach is below
    1. In the beginning, routing queue subscriber polls on registry table to check if the queue with prefix (LRQ_Recv_<client_name>_) exists.
 If yes, then do subscribe to it and completes the subscription
    2. if the routing queue does not exist, then the subscriber register to LR status table only.
 Then, on_next() iterator would poll on registry table and re-subscribe to LR status table and LRQ_Recv_<client_name>_ queue in the same manner as above.
 3. Subscriber interface would expect the client_name parameter from the client. remote_id (source_cluster_id) is not available at the subscription time, hence we're going with the polling approach on the table registry.